nordic-rse/nordic-rse.github.io/content/events/2022-online-unconference/_index.md

 By submitting a contribution you agree that:
 - Your name and abstract of the contribution will be published in our program
 - Your contribution respects the [Code of Conduct](https://nordic-rse.org/about/code-of-conduct)

-## Schedule

-Our agenda is based on and will evolve with your contributions!

-#### Tuesday, October 18

-(all times in CEST)

-- 13:00 : Welcome and introduction to the unconference format: HackMD, proposing sessions, scheduling
-- 13:15 : Invited talks (Chair: TBA) _Suggested topics, speakers TBA_
-  - **13:15 : TBA**
-  - **13:35 : How do skills learned during a PhD translate to industrial and professional work? (title TBA)**
-  - **13:55 : Break**
-  - **14:05 : RSE: policies, trends and tendencies (title TBA)**, [Sanna Isabel Ulfsparre](https://www.umu.se/en/staff/sanna-isabel-ulfsparre/)
-    - _As Europe transitions into open science and FAIR research data management, new platforms and possibilities for professional development emerge.
-Sanna Isabel Ulfsparre, librarian at Umeå university library, will talk about policy, trends and tendencies relevant to research software developers who want to further specialise in RSE._
-  - **14:25 : Digital humanities as a technical career path (title TBA)**
-- 14:45 : Introduction to Nordic-RSE
-- 15:00 : Break
-- 15:10 : Unconference session 1
-- 16:00 : Close
-- Zoom remains open for Social time until ~18:00

-#### Wednesday, October 19

-(all times in CEST)

-- 13:00 : Introduction to the day and unconference scheduling
-- 13:10 : Unconference session 2
-- 14:20 : Break
-- 14:40 : Unconference session 3
-- 15:50 : Conclusion and follow-up
-- 16:00 : Close
-- Zoom remains open for Social time until ~18:00

 ## Share the event